tcby45/.dotfiles/README.md

 ## Updating
-When this repo updates and you want to use the updated version, you can run `shrefresh` and the following things will happen:
+These dotfiles come with an alias called `shrefresh` which, when called, will:

-1. zgen automatically checks for updates in all the sourced repos (see zshrc)
+1. Use zgen to pull updates from all the repos sourced in `zshrc`
-2. git automatically pulls in this repo
+2. `git pull` this repo
-3. Vundle automatically checks each plugin (see vimrc) for updates
+3. Use Vundle to install any new Vim plugins, if any, and update existing ones